New North American trade pact has a few differences, and those could be costly

-The revised trade agreement between North American countries shares similarities with its much-maligned predecessor, but analysts say the new pact has a few key differences that could cost U.S. automakers or consumers.
+The revised trade agreement among North American countries shares similarities with its predecessor, but analysts say the new pact has a few key differences that could cost U.S. automakers or consumers.

 "While the deal preserves the main elements of the original agreement, it includes revised regional content and labor requirements that will increase production and compliance costs for manufacturers operating in the region," said Bruce Clark, lead auto analyst for Moody's Investors Service.

-A new Moody's report says the United States-Mexico-Canada Agreement, which replaces the North American Free Trade Agreement, could cut into vehicle manufacturers' profits due to higher costs or fewer sales if the added expenses are passed on to consumers.
+A new Moody's report says the United States-Mexico-Canada Agreement, which replaces the North American Free Trade Agreement, could cut into profits for vehicle manufacturers due to higher costs or fewer sales if the added expenses are passed on to consumers.

 For example, the new treaty requires 75 percent of a vehicles parts to be manufactured in North America to avoid tariffs.
 The requirement under NAFTA was 62.5 percent.
 The increase is intended to bring more manufacturing jobs to the region and limit sourcing from low-wage countries overseas.